MihRazvan/solana_cnft/README.md

 ## Discussion Points for Further Development

 ### Token Strategy Considerations
 1. **Token Uniqueness Strategy**: Currently, the program uses a global fraction token mint for all locked cNFTs.
 An alternative approach would be to create unique token mints for each locked cNFT.
-Each approach has different implications for:
-   - Token tracking and management
-   - Trading on DEXes
-   - Gas efficiency
-   - User experience
 Would the current global token approach align with your intended use case, or should we implement unique tokens per cNFT?

 ### Fractionalization Parameters
 2. **Dynamic Token Supply**: The program currently implements a fixed 1:1000 ratio for fractionalization.
-We could make this dynamic based on various factors:
+We could make this dynamic based on various factors.
-   - cNFT metadata attributes
-   - Collection rarity
+   - Size of the airspace
-   - Market factors
+   - Location
-   - User-specified parameters
+   - other
 What parameters would be most relevant for determining the fraction amount in your use case?

 ### Feature Extensions
-3. **Potential Enhancements**: Several extensions could add value to the current implementation:
-   - Fraction token metadata reflecting the original cNFT
-   - Integration with existing DEX protocols for fraction trading
-   - Governance mechanisms for fraction holders
-   - Partial unlocking mechanisms
-   - Price feeds for automatic valuation
-Which of these features would be most beneficial for your intended use case?
+What feature would be most beneficial for your intended use case?